 Rolland v.
 Patrick, United States District Court, Western Division.
 This is a class action by mentally retarded nursing home patients seeking community placements and services that resulted in a settlement agreement.
 In July, 2001, the District Court found that the Commonwealth had breached portions of the agreement and was in violation of certain legal requirements related to the provision of "active treatment" to class members.
 The United States Court of Appeals for the First Circuit affirmed the District Court's order in January, 2003.
 In April, 2007, the District Court found that, despite a "tremendous amount of work," and substantial improvement in the provision of services, the Commonwealth has not yet ensured that all class members receive active treatment.
 A court monitor was appointed to evaluate whether each class member is receiving active treatment.
 The parties have now reached a new settlement agreement under which 640 community placements would be created; placement of a class member in the community would take the place of any further obligation to provide "active treatment" to that individual.
 After a hearing on May 22, 2008, the court found that the agreement is fair, reasonable and adequate, and approved it in a written decision issued June 16, 2008.
-A group of class members challenged the court-approved settlement agreement on appeal to the United States Court of Appeals for the First Circuit.
-In mid-January, 2010, the United States Court of Appeals for the First Circuit affirmed the District Court's order approving the fairness, reasonableness and adequacy of the new settlement agreement.
+A group of class members challenged the court-approved settlement agreement on appeal to the United States Court of Appeals for the First Circuit affirmed the District Court's order approving the fairness, reasonableness and adequacy of the new settlement agreement.

 Disability Law Center, Inc. v.
 Massachusetts Department of Correction, et al., United States District Court.
 On July 31, 2009, the state defendant filed, under seal, a superseding draft settlement agreement that contemplates appropriate services to inmates with serious mental illness while taking account of the Commonwealth's current budgetary constraints.
 The Disability Law Center (DLC) rejected the state defendant's settlement offer, as proposed.
 Thereafter, in early November, 2009, the parties filed separate status reports with the Court reporting a cessation of their settlement discussions and, consequently, the need for a trial date.
-The DLC asked the Court to schedule trial for January, 2011, while the state defendant requested a 2012 trial date.
-Most recently, the parties appeared before the Count on January 25, 2010 to discuss a scheduling order.
-At the request of the Court, the parties are engaged in discussions regarding the scope of discovery.
-The next scheduled court date for this purpose is February 18, 2010.
+A scheduling order dated February 10, 2010 provides that any amended pleadings must be filed by early May, 2010, and all discovery is to be completed by midMarch, 2011.
+The Court has set a trial date of June 6, 2011.
 While the DLC requests only injunctive relief, the Department of Correction has conducted a preliminary funding analysis, which estimates that approximately \$135 million of additional funding would be required over the next five fiscal years relating to program costs and staffing associated with the implementation of provisions of the original draft settlement agreement.
 This estimate does not include approximately \$8 million in bond funding for information technology infrastructure and related upgrades.